jaume2000/blog/public/blog/conscious_paper_en.md

 ## What is the correct religin according with this?

 As you can see, every religion is too superficial for this ideas, they are too basic.
-They often fall into this axios:
+They often fall into this axioms:

-1. Individualism of the soul
+Individualism of the soul

-2. Existence of bigger authorithy (GOD)
+Existence of bigger authorithy (GOD)

-3. Afterlife
+Afterlife

 In my opinion, none of they exists.
 Maybe the second, but not as a separate entity of the universe.
 God IS the universe and the existence itself, it doesn't do nothing over the things in its consciousness, it just exists.
 Tao the Ching, Lao Tse, explores this idea very well: The Tao ("God") is a passive entity that permits that everyting exists without acting, just existing: Allows the good and the evil coexist, allows the tall and the short coexist.
 It just lets go the reality to be, and the human kind to make their own concepts.